 Jesus knew.
-Knew that this request from foreigners was the trigger, the defining moment that would set into motion the dramatic events of off his last few days.
+He knew that this request from foreigners was the trigger, that defining moment that would set into motion the dramatic events of his last few days.
 "The hour has come", he announced to Philip and Andrew when they conveyed the request from the Greeks.
-We don't know whether the Greeks accompanied Philip and Andrew, although it seems unlikely.
-I suspect they were left waiting in an outer room while Philip checked with Andrew.
+We don't know whether the Greeks accompanied Philip and Andrew as they passed on the request, although it seems unlikely.
+I think it's more likely the Gentile foreigners were left waiting in an outer room while Philip checked with Andrew.
 "What do you think?
 Should we even bother him with this one?"
 "Ooh, we'd better, because you know how he gets when he finds out we've been filtering people!"

 It's probably just as well if those Greeks did get left tapping their sandals on the tiles, because I suspect they wouldn't have made any sense out of Jesus' answer, an answer that began with "The hour has come...", then moved through something about wheat grains dying and bearing fruit, a discussion about serving, finishing up with "when I am lifted up from the earth I will draw all people to myself" And just for good measure, in the middle of it all, a voice like thunder from heaven.
-The text doesn't tell us, but I would bet that those Greeks looked at each other, said, "uhhh ... maybe we'll come back and try again next week" just before beating a hasty exit.
+The text doesn't tell us, but I would bet that those Greeks looked at each other, said, "uhhh ... maybe we'll come back and try again next week" just before they beat a hasty exit.